How to Resolved Network Related Issue | 10 Common Way

 • You can also try turning off and on your Wi-Fi or the router.

 Domain Name System often referred as DNS translates a web address into an IP address and stores the information on your device.
 This DNS is automatically used by your system.
-You can manually change your DNS one of two free providers.
-For this you need to:
+You can manually change your DNS to one of two free providers.
+For this, you need to:

 • Open the DNS or Google DNS.

-• Choose your network from the list and open the tab of “DNS.”
+• Choose your network from the list and open the tab for “DNS.”

 • Enter an IP address for a free DNS server.

-Home sharing enables various gadgets, such as computers, tablets, and Apple TVs, to connect to and use the files in the iTunes library of your computer.
+Home sharing lets devices, like computers and Apple TVs, access your iTunes library.
 If you are having difficulty with this function, try the following method:

-• Ensure all of the devices you want to connect with, uses the same Apple ID and password.
+• Ensure all the devices you want to connect with use the same Apple ID and password.

-Even after trying these methods you are not able to solve the network related issues, you can take the help from us.
-Our team of highly qualified technicians are here on the 24×7 basis to assist you.
+Even after trying these methods, you are not able to resolved network related issue, you can take help from us.
+Our team of highly qualified technicians is here on a 24×7 basis to assist you.

 Open chat